Finding Your Feet In The World Of Business

 I come from a small satellite town in Manchester.
 Big business vacated our little homestead a long time ago when the cotton trade, nut and bolt works.
 Coal mines moved away from town.
-Growing up we got very little exposure to big corporations around here, until we ventured to the big city.
-This is a story about my transition from believing I’d never make it working for myself, or that people would ever take me seriously, to being the qualified, confident, Google Certified, Trusted Digital Media Advisor that I am today.
+Growing up we got very little exposure to big corporations around here until we ventured to the big city.
+This is a story about my transition from believing I’d never make it work for myself, or that people would ever take me seriously, to being the qualified, confident, Google Certified, Trusted Digital Media Advisor that I am today.

 Back in September…

 Back in September last year my business partner Andi and I embarked on a journey to the Netherlands.
 We were on a trade mission with a number of other delegates in the homewares industry.
 It was a jam-packed two days.
 We both arrived back in Manchester late one Friday evening absolutely buzzing from the two-day mission.
 It’s taken me 6 months to pluck up the courage to edit this article, and have the nuts to just bang it out there.
 Here goes nothing (it’s been sat in my WordPress drafts since October).

 We’d been on a mission with Enterprise Nation’s Go Global before, so we didn’t expect to get much rest.
 (Or food as has become a tradition on our missions).
 This is to be expected as we had a lot of ground to cover.
 However, we both came back absolutely thrilled and inspired to get back in the office to get cracking on some new ideas.